 - Nevins Family of Services will be able to expand their Life Enrichment through Music program for their senior residents thanks to a gift from the Foundation Trust.

-- The Essex North Shore Agricultural & Technical School, which also serves students from the 2019 catchment communities, will apply their gift from the Foundation Trust towards their Cultural Awareness Collective which supports diversity efforts and cultural proficiency in the school’s community.
+- The Essex North Shore Agricultural & Technical School, which also serves students from the 2019 catchment communities, will apply their gift from the Foundation Trust towards a project from the Student Leadership Team related to spreading kindness.

 - 2019 also marked the first season of the Giving Voice: Foundation Trust Drama Series at the Greater Boston Stage Company in Stoneham to advance inclusivity in the arts.

-- A gift to the Zen Center North Shore will support their ongoing commitment to well-being through meditation (also serving 2019 target communities of Revere and Saugus).
+- A gift to the Zen Center North Shore will support their ongoing commitment to well-being through meditation (also serving Revere and Saugus).

 Additional Foundation Trust Activities in 2019